| [1].

 Company (Philip Glass, 1937-) 7:34

-Composed in 1983 for the dramatization of legendary Irish writer Samuel
+Composed in 1983 for the dramatization of legendary Irish writer

-huge popularity because of the composers gift for simple melodies and
+has since achieved huge popularity because of the composers

-effective use of cross-rhythms.
-Glass has had an incredibly varied and
+Glass has had an incredibly varied and prolific career, writing

-and 'Mishima' and being feted around the world as one of the truly original
+and being feted around the world as one of the truly original

 voices of contemporary music.